 Cn u rd this?

-Part of understanding the ABCs is figuring out how letter sounds (or phonemes) combine to make words.
 At many schools, kindergartners are encouraged to spell words the way they sound, which is known as phonetic or “invented” spelling.
 For example, a student might spell the word water by writing “watr.”
 Children are often more comfortable using consonants and sounds at the beginning of words because they’re more distinct than vowels or sounds at the ends of words.
 Using invented spelling, children are demonstrating what they know.
 Research shows letting children use invented spelling (and not immediately correcting them) allows them to focus on the purpose of writing: communication.
-Typically, with daily writing practice kids learn the rules of spelling and transition to conventional spelling.
+Typically, kids learn the rules of spelling and transition to conventional spelling as they read and write.
 (If a child’s spelling does not improve or their invented spelling is arbitrary rather than phonetic, it could be a sign of a learning issue.)

 By the end of the year, kindergartners should be able to:

-• Phonetically or inventively write simple high-frequency words they often see or hear in books.
+• Phonetically or inventively write simple high-frequency words.
 (See our kindergarten snap words worksheets for examples of high-frequency words to practice, and check out this real-life example of what a kindergartner’s invented spelling looks like.)

-• Write many consonant-vowel-consonant words.
+• Write many consonant-vowel-consonant words, like cat, dog, mom, and dad.
 (See our kindergarten rhyming words worksheets for examples.)

 • Write their own names.